Anya Singh

-Anya Singh is an Indian actress from New Delhi.
-After making her acting debut with a minor role in the 2013 film Bajatey Raho, Singh played her first leading role in Habib Faisal's musical drama film Qaidi Band in 2017, alongside Aadar Jain.

-She has appeared in two seasons of the web series Never Kiss Your Best Friend (2020-2022) and films such as Kho Gaye Hum Kahan (2023) and Stree 2 (2024).
-She played a supporting role in Netflix's series The Ba***ds of Bollywood (2025).
+Anya Singh is an Indian actress from New Delhi, who primarily works in Hindi films and web series.
+She made her debut in a leading role with the musical drama film Qaidi Band (2017), directed by Habib Faisal, opposite Aadar Jain.
+She appeared in two seasons of the web series Never Kiss Your Best Friend (2020–2022) and in films including Kho Gaye Hum Kahan (2023) and Stree 2 (2024).
+In 2025, she played one of the lead roles as Sanya Ahmed, a talent manager, in Aryan Khan's Netflix series The Ba***ds of Bollywood.